 HOFFMAN: You can, in fact, think about this.
 Plenty of wildly successful businesses defer profitability for years.
 Amazon chugged along for roughly two decades, ignoring the occasional gripes from Wall Street that their whole operation seemed to be a money pit.
 In fact, they were breaking free of their competition in one retail sector after the next.

 You’d think just as PayPal was hitting its stride, we’d also rest easy.
 I wish.
 At no point did we say to ourselves: “Relax, Peter.
 We’ve hit escape velocity.
 Sign that $10 million check already.”
 In fact, we worried without end.

 Our concern was grounded in a humbling truth: Escape velocity is not a fixed speed.
 It’s always and forever relative to your competitors.
 Your fastest competitor determines how hard you hit the gas.

 Peter suspects the majority of Silicon Valley startups could gun it a little harder.

-THIEL: Post-2000 the main post-mortem was that you shouldn’t scale too quickly.
-And you had to do it you know fast but not too fast.
-And if you think about businesses that have failed because they scaled too quickly, there have been very few posts 2000.
-I think there have been a few companies I can point to in the last one or two years, so perhaps as of 2015/2016 people finally got over the hangover from 99/2000.
-But if you if you think about scaling there’s obviously a lot of businesses that scale too slowly.
+THIEL: Post-2000 the main postmortem was that you shouldn’t scale too quickly.
+And you had to do it, you know, fast but not too fast.
+And if you think about businesses that have failed because they scaled too quickly, there have been very few post-2000.
+I think there have been a few companies I can point to in the last one or two years, so perhaps as of 2015/2016 people finally got over the hangover from ’99/2000.
+But if you think about scaling, there’s obviously a lot of businesses that scale too slowly.
 And then you expect there would be a lot that are scaling too fast, and it’s striking how few have scaled too fast in the last 17 years.